Competitions and live briefs

 These provide current students who may not have market-ready products with a chance to get their work retailed.
 We manage the manufacturing, packaging and marketing and you do not have to be registered as a business to apply.

-Have you ever wanted your work sold in Tate stores?
-Get your creativity flowing and design a poster for our new competition!
+Get your creativity flowing and design birthday and Christmas cards for our new competition!

 What we’re looking for